-The GRACE project will recruit, employ and provide advanced training for 15 ESRs who will research the production of cultures of gender equality across five specific sites where cultures of gender equalities are produced and contested by differently situated social agents.
+The GRACE project is providing advanced training for 15 ESRs who are researching the production of cultures of gender equality across five specific sites where cultures of gender equalities are produced and contested by differently situated social agents.

 11 May 2016

 ESR 4 will research “Migrant and diasporic productions of gender equality”

 ESR 5 will research “‘Street’ culture, youth and the urban experience of gender equality”